metadatacenter/cedar-artifact-library/README.md

 ## Creating Templates

 CEDAR templates are represented using the `TemplateSchemaArtifact` class.
-This class can represent a complete specification of CEDAR templates.
+This class provides a complete specification of a CEDAR template.

 A companion builder class can be used to create a template.